 19. Climb Aboard The Glenlee

-For more kid-friendly Glasgow things to do, head over to The Glenlee.
+For more kid-friendly Glasgow things to do, head over to the Tall Ship Glenlee.
 This rare ship is afloat on the River Clyde and offers plenty of hands-on activities to learn about sailing as well as the history of the Glenlee itself.

 Whether they’re scrubbing the deck clean or ringing the ship’s bell, kids are kept busy and stimulated!
 They can also test the fog horn and check out the play area.